Mirantis/mke-docs/content/docs/configuration/authentication/_index.md

 ## Add Audiences

-Audiences determine which parties that are permitted to make requests to the cluster API.
+Audiences determine which parties are permitted to make requests to the cluster API.
 Pairing an audience with a client application enables those clients that display or change information about the cluster.